 Click here to see a list of our certified Compassionate Listening facilitators.

 Cyndi Merritt serves as Administrative Coordinator, bringing over fifteen years of experience working in non-profit administration.
-Most recently she served six years with the Center for Courage and Renewal, an organization founded by Parker Palmer, whose heart-centered work parallels and complements that of The Compassionate Listening Project.
+Most recently she served six years with the Center for Courage and Renewal, founded by Parker Palmer, whose heart-centered work parallels and complements that of the Compassionate Listening Project.
 Prior to that, she worked ten years for The Nature Conservancy, eight years for the University of Washington and three years as a consultant to the Seattle Parks Department.
 Her experience has included the management of finances, grants, databases, information systems, facilities, records and volunteers, as well as assisting with fundraising, research and writing.
 She also enjoys being a lifetime volunteer for progressive causes.